zhengwuma/zhengwuma.github.io/menu/about.md

 ## Research Interest

-Now I am focusing on studying the language comprehension.
-By using quantitative approaches and computational models to understand how human brain process and compute the language information.
-This is also the topic of my master project.
+Now I am focusing on studying language comprehension using quantitative approaches and computational models to understand how the human brain processes and computes language information.
+It is also the topic of my master's project.

-I am also interested in the speech language, such as how we perceive and comprehend the sounds signals.
-I did several works on the spoken language machine assessment during undergraduate phase.
+I am also interested in speech-language, such as how we perceive and comprehend sounds signals.
+I did several works on the spoken language machine assessment during the undergraduate phase.

 ## Education